martenframework/marten/docs/versioned_docs/version-0.5/models-and-databases/validations.md

 As mentioned previously, fields can contribute validation rules to your models.
 These validation rules can be inherited:

 * from the field type itself: some fields will validate that values are of a specific type (for example a `uuid` field will not validate values that don't correspond to valid UUIDs)
-* from the field options you define (for example fields using `blank: true` won't accept empty values)
+* from the field options you define (for example fields using `blank: true` accept empty values)

 Please refer to the [fields reference](./reference/fields.md) in order to learn more about the supported field types and their associated options.